blair-aitken/AARC_lane_detection/README.md

 This detection process is applied to each frame of the video one-by-one, allowing accurate tracking of lane positions across the entire duration of the footage.

+Lane position is measured relative to a specified point (i.e., the edge of the wheel) directly vertically to the closest detected lane line, ensuring measurements are taken from a consistent position in each frame.
+These measurements are initially captured in pixels and later converted to centimeters, providing accurate real-world distance measurements.

 ![sample](https://github.com/user-attachments/assets/b6dd6ee8-80d4-439d-bff4-607770517646)

 ## False Readings